Home > Special Mission

 Seven Grandfather Teachings

 Ojibway tradition tells of the Seven Grandfathers who were given the responsibility by the Creator to watch over the people living on earth.
 They gave to the people, seven teachings that would show them the way to live in harmony, spirituality and with Mother Earth.
 Respect, to have honour for all of Creation.
 Wisdom, to cherish knowledge is to have wisdom.
 Humility, to know humility is to know yourself as a sacred part of creation.
 Bravery, to be able to face the foe with integrity.
 Honesty, is to be honest in facing a situation.
 Truth, to have truth is to know all of these things.
-LOVE, to know love is to know peace.
+Love, to know love is to know peace.

 Decorative element